MMagg-dev/Game-Checklist-for-AC-Odyssey/Legal/English/Privacy Policy English.md

 * March 2, 2020 - updated for information collection and usage by third-party service provider Firebase Crashlytics.
 * July 3, 2021 - updated for information collection and usage by third-party service providers AdColony, Facebook, MoPub, and Vungle.
 * January 26, 2022 - updated for information collection and  usage by third-party service provider by AppLovin.
 In addition, AdColony, MoPub, and Vungle have been removed as third parties that can collect information.
+* August 5, 2024 - AppLovin has been removed as a third-party service provider that can collect information.